kristopolous/fiction/framework.md

 Or as a diagram, we get the following:

-       .---◢  ◣---.
+       .---◢ ◣----.
      .▶B---▶C--.   \
      |  ◤--'|\  ▼  /
       \____/  '►A-'

 See how we do multiple round trips passing things through C in order to maintain the hierarchy?
 This is how we stay within the orthodoxy

-If this looks like Ptolemiac astonomy, that's not a coincidence!
-In Ptylomeiac astronomy the ludicrous assumption of the earth being the center of the universe was enforced as the orthodoxy.
+If this looks like Ptolemaic astonomy, that's not a coincidence!
+In Ptolemaic astronomy the assumption of Earth being the center of the universe was enforced as the orthodoxy.
 As a result you got epicycles upon epicycles because the simpler model was forbidden.